kgarczewski/nbp-currency-exchange-api/README.md

 ## Currency Exchange API

-This is a simple REST API built using Flask that exposes endpoints for querying average exchange rates and buy/sell rates for currencies from the Narodowy Bank Polski's public APIs.
+This is a simple API built using Flask that exposes endpoints for querying average exchange rates and buy/sell rates for currencies from the Narodowy Bank Polski's public APIs.

 ### Requirements